Gabaldonlab/perSVade/README.md

 `conda activate <env_name> && ./scripts/perSVade.py --help`

+PROS:

+- You don't need to know singularity or docker

+CAVEATS:

+- The installation may not be easy on your machine, since different conda versions may not be able to generate the perSVade_env.
+In addition, the installation of extra dependencies may be difficult.
+- It won't work on Mac and windows.
+- The reproducibility cannot be guaranteed 100%, since conda relies on system libraries that may be different across machines.

 ### Test installation

-We recommend to test that all dependencies were properly installed (particularly if you used Option 2).
+We recommend to test that all dependencies were properly installed (particularly if you used Option 3).

 - If you used Option 1 (docker), you can type:

+	`mkdir perSVade_testing_outputs`

-    `docker run -v <full_path_testing_outputs>:/perSVade/installation/test_installation/testing_outputs mikischikora/persvade:v1 python -u ./installation/test_installation/test_installation.py`
+    `docker run -v $PWD/perSVade_testing_outputs:/perSVade/installation/test_installation/testing_outputs mikischikora/persvade:v1 python -u ./installation/test_installation/test_installation.py`

     Note that the script `test_installation.py` writes data into `/perSVade/installation/test_installation/testing_outputs` inside the container.
 Without the -v option, this data would be lost once the `docker run` command was finished, as the container is destroyed.
-The argument `-v <full_path_testing_outputs>:/perSVade/installation/test_installation/testing_outputs` (with the format `-v <path in host>:<path in container>`) allows the data to persist in the `<full_path_testing_outputs>` of the host machine. `full_path_testing_outputs` should be the full path to a directory where this data should be written.
+The argument `-v $PWD/perSVade_testing_outputs:/perSVade/installation/test_installation/testing_outputs` (with the format `-v <path in host>:<path in container>` and full paths) allows the data to persist in the `./perSVade_testing_outputs` of the host machine.

+- If you used Option 2 (singularity), you can type:

+	`mkdir perSVade_testing_outputs`

+	`singularity exec -B ./perSVade_testing_outputs:/perSVade/installation/test_installation/testing_outputs -e mikischikora_persvade_v1.sif bash -c 'source /opt/conda/etc/profile.d/conda.sh && conda activate perSVade_env && /perSVade/installation/test_installation/test_installation.py'`

+    Note that the script `test_installation.py` would write data into `/perSVade/installation/test_installation/testing_outputs` inside the container by default.
+However, we cannot write files inside the singularity container in the way that we built it (for reproducibility reasons).
+Using -B is a solution for this: it specifies a mounting of the `/perSVade/installation/test_installation/testing_outputs`  of the container into `./perSVade_testing_outputs` of the host machine (where the data will be written in a persistent way).

-- If you used Option 2 (traditional), you can use `conda activate <env_name> && ./installation/test_installation/test_installation.py`
+- If you used Option 3 (traditional), you can use `conda activate <env_name> && ./installation/test_installation/test_installation.py`

 This process should take arround 45 minutes on 4 cores.
+The docker and singularity runs on Mac or Winows OS may be slower.
 Verify that it finishes with the following message:

 `SUCCESS: perSVade was properly installed`